mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 - Sensotrend Uploader version: [f.ex.
 2.33.0-beta]
 - Device used as a data source: [f.ex.
 FreeSyle Libre or CareSens Dual using Bluetooth]
 - Operation system: [f.ex Win10 or Mac]
-- Did the device error cause an incident to the patient?
+- Did the bug cause an incident to the patient?
 [Yes/No. If yes, please write details about the incident here]

 Screenshots:
 [If applicable, add screenshots to help explain the problem]